 Dance Spirit have worked together with artists such as Jay Tripwire, Shawni, Jon Charnis, and Nikko Gibler for their new album The Sun Also Rises.
 If you’ve heard some of their recent sets and feel a four four beat is a bit much for a Wednesday morning then don’t be put off as this album features a great mixture of guitar, saxophone and sexy vocals along Dance Spirit’s signature beat.
-Out March 2nd.
+Out March 2nd on iTunes.

 01. The Sun Also Rises

 02. Outside Looking In

 06. Undressed feat.
 Shawni